jerboa88/tinyi18n/README.md

 </html>
 ```

 2. Create your translations as shown below with multiple languages listed for each key.
-Make sure to include `default_language` and `languages` for the module to work properly
+Make sure to include `default_language` and `languages` for the module to work properly.
 ##### translations.json
 ```json
 {